aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/introducing-aspose-words-for-sharepoint/_index.md

 ﻿---
-title: Introducing Aspose.Words for SharePoint - Aspose.Words for SharePoint
+title: Introducing Aspose.Words for SharePoint
+second_title: Aspose.Words for SharePoint
 articleTitle: Introducing Aspose.Words for SharePoint
 linktitle: Introducing Aspose.Words for SharePoint
 description: "Common overview of the Aspose.Words for SharePoint functionality."